chumphrey-cmd/WORKING-MEMORY/HOME-LAB/Detection_Lab_Build_Guide.md

 * **Objective:** Deploy Sysmon and configure its log size reliably in a single, ordered process using a PowerShell startup script distributed by GPO.

-* **NOTE:** The **`EnabledWindowsLogSettings.bat`** file handles a lot of the heavy lifiting, HOWEVER, the Sysmon logging configuration hits a "chicken-and-egg" snag during GPO deployment where the .bat file will attempt to modify the size of the Sysmon log, but Sysmon is not installed and may run into errors.
+* **NOTE:** The **`YamatoSecurityConfigureWinEventLogs.bat`** file handles a lot of the heavy lifiting, HOWEVER, the Sysmon logging configuration hits a "chicken-and-egg" snag during GPO deployment where the .bat file will attempt to modify the size of the Sysmon log, but Sysmon is not installed and may run into errors.
 To resolve this, a simple `Deploy-Sysmon.ps1` will be used for a work-around.

 * **Actions:**